 If your license does not meet these three criteria outlined above, you will need to get hold of an International Driving Permit (IDP).
 IDPs are cheap and easy to buy.
 Be sure to check where and how you can buy one in your country as different countries have different service providers.

 In addition to your driving license, you need to have one year of driving experience under your belt.
 This is not a national law, but a policy implemented by most rental agencies.
 They simply will not rent a car to you unless they think you are a competent driver and one year of experience is usually the minimum they require.

 What's the best car to drive in Iceland?

-The best car for Iceland is an SUV with four-wheel drive.
+The best car for an Iceland road trip is an SUV with four-wheel drive.
 The bigger and more powerful the car, the safer you will be.
-Yes, I know I’ve said the ring road is a nice big concrete road and we did see regular cars driving on it but we were super glad to have our SUV.
+Yes, I know I've said the Iceland ring road is a nice big concrete road and we did see regular cars driving on it but we were super glad to have our SUV.

 - Some parking lots have massive potholes.